rbind/njtierney.com/content/resources.md

 # plotly

-Plotly for R, written and maintained by [Carson Sievert](https://cpsievert.github.io), is a very powerful and flexible interactive plotting enging in R. It has a fully fledged API for writing interactice graphics in R, as well as a fantastic function that gives the user a lot for free: `ggplotly`.
+Plotly for R, written and maintained by [Carson Sievert](https://cpsievert.github.io), is a very powerful and flexible interactive plotting engine in R. It has a fully fledged API for writing interactive graphics in R, as well as a fantastic function that gives the user a lot for free: `ggplotly`.
 You can read more about plotly for R in Carson's [free and online book](https://cpsievert.github.io/plotly_book/).

 # ggvis